 - Communicate effectively in both the written and spoken word

 - Act responsibly and within the ethical, professional, clinical and legal parameters of the certified athletic trainer

 - Demonstrate citizenship and community involvement through service

-- The ATP will maintain or exceed a three year aggregate 70% minimum first time pass rate on the BOC examination as per CAATE standards: BOC Pass Rate, Grad Rate & Employment Data
+- The ATP will maintain or exceed a three year aggregate 70% minimum first time pass rate on the BOC examination as per CAATE standards: BOC Pass Rate, Graduation Rate, Retention Rate and Employment/Placement Rate

 The Exercise Science major allows the student to benefit from theoretical as well as hands-on applied laboratory skills in modern metabolic testing, performance enhancement, physiologic assessment, and applied exercise prescription.
 You will also be exposed to formal research/thesis procedures and scientific writing necessary for current research publications in the field.
 Many students use applied exercise science in concert with studies in biology as a pre-medicine track.
 Exercise Science majors must complete a 120 hour Clinical Internship between the junior and senior year of study.